deriancastro/capstone-project/client/README.md

 # Jutorial

-- Be your own Sensei !

-With my app you can become your own sensei.
-You watch tutorials, get inspired by the videos and improve your technical skills to develop as a Judo - fighter.
+With my app you can become your own sensei!
+Watch the videos, get inspired and improve your technical skills to develop as a judo fighter.
+Use the Goals feature, challenge yourself and set new goals.
+With the overview you can track your goals.

-To do this, you can use the "Goals" function to set yourself goals and challenge yourself.
-Thus, with Jutorial you can achieve your own goals and set new ones.
-Through the overview, you can always see which goals you have already achieved.

 This application is optimized for mobile use, so please switch your browser to responsive mode (from iPhone 6/7/8 to iPhone XR).